mperham/inspeqtor/README.md

 * monitor or control arbitrary processes, services must be init-managed
 * have *any* runtime dependencies at all, not even libc.

+If you've used `monit` before, Inspeqtor will look familiar.
+Same high-level goals but in a modern package.

 ## Installation